slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Sorrow is better than fear.
 Fear is a journey, a terrible journey.
 But, sorrow is at least an arriving."
 -- Alan Paton*

+> *"In anger we should refrain both from speech and action."
+-- Pythagoras*

 ### On empathy

 > *"Empathy without boundaries is self destruction."